henrysky/astroNN/docs/source/tools_gaia.rst

 ``mag_to_fakemag(mag, parallax, parallax_err)`` takes parallax and parallax standard error in mas and apparent magnitude and return astroNN's fakemag and propagated fakemag standard error

-``mag_to_absmag(mag, parallax)`` takes parallax and parallax standard error in arcsec and apparent magnitude and return absolute magnitude and propagated absolute magnitude standard error
+``mag_to_absmag(mag, parallax)`` takes parallax in arcsec and apparent magnitude to absolute magnitude

-``mag_to_absmag(mag, parallax, parallax_err)`` takes parallax in arcsec and apparent magnitude to absolute magnitude
+``mag_to_absmag(mag, parallax, parallax_err)`` takes parallax in arcsec  and parallax standard error and apparent magnitude to absolute magnitude and return absolute magnitude and propagated absolute magnitude standard error

 ``absmag_to_pc(absmag, mag)`` takes absolute magnitude and apparent magnitude to parsec, output is an numpy array with corresponding astropy Quantity